Bonnie Langford: Doctor Who

+She returned to the role for the 2025 season finale.

 Dancing

-Langford was a featured dancer in BBC One's popular light entertainment series The Hot Shoe Show which she co-presented with Wayne Sleep.
+Langford was a featured dancer in BBC One's popular light entertainment series The Hot Shoe Show, which she co-presented with Wayne Sleep.
 On 23 October 2005, she performed in Children Will Listen, a 75th birthday tribute to Stephen Sondheim at the Theatre Royal, Drury Lane.
-She is also a panto regular; recent credits include Peter in Peter Pan at the Richmond Theatre in Surrey (2008–2009); and Fairy Snow in Cinderella at the Yvonne Arnaud Theatre in Guildford (2013–2014).
+She is also a panto regular; recent credits include Peter in Peter Pan at the Richmond Theatre in Richmond, London (2008–2009); and Fairy Snow in Cinderella at the Yvonne Arnaud Theatre in Guildford (2013–2014).

 Dancing on Ice

 In 2006, Langford was a celebrity contestant in the first series of ITV's Dancing on Ice, partnering professional figure skater Matt Evers.
 Their routines were characterised by the dramatic lifts and tricks they performed and were amongst the most ambitious in the competitions.
 Viewers saw her bang her head as she was spun on the ice during rehearsals, illustrating the danger of some of the moves they were attempting.
 Their appearances were also notable for the differing reception they received from the panel of judges (which consistently voted them highly, awarding them the highest total scores and the only two maximum scores from individual judges) and the voting public (who twice placed them in the bottom two pairs, forcing a "skate off" to remain in the competition).
 They finished in third place overall.

 Langford and Evers appeared again on the programme in the one-off Champion of Champions show which followed series two.
 They were scored second overall by the judging panel but again the public vote was less favourable and they were amongst the four teams eliminated in the first round of the competition.
 Langford then toured with Torvill and Dean's Dancing on Ice: The Tour in 2007.

 Langford took part in the Dancing on Ice: The Tour in April and May 2008.

-In 2014, Bonnie returned to Dancing on Ice for the ninth and final series (10 Week run), which saw the favourite celebrities from previous series.
+In 2014, Langford returned to Dancing on Ice for the ninth and final series (10 Week run), which saw the return of contestants from previous series.
 This time she was partnered with professional ice skater Andrei Lipanov.
 She was eliminated in Week 5 after losing out to Sam Attwater and his fiancé Vicky Ogden.
-In February 2014 she was announced as one of eight celebrities that would be appearing in Torvill & Deans Dancing on Ice: The Final Tour between March & April 2014.
+In February 2014 she was announced as one of eight celebrities that would be appearing in Torvill & Dean's Dancing on Ice: The Final Tour between March & April 2014.